vrockai/pipeline-test/docs/content.md

 ---

-## Dysbiosis of Skin Microbiota with Increased Fungal Diversity is Associated with Severity of Disease in Atopic Dermatitis
+## Dysbiosis of Skin Microbiota with Increased Fungal Diversity is Associated with Severity of Disease in Atopic Dermatitis.
+ 21.06.2022, _B Schmid, A Künstner, A Fähnrich, E Bersuch, P Schmid-Grendelmeier, H Busch, M Glatz, PP Bosshard_

+Atopic dermatitis (AD) is a multifactorial inflammatory skin disease and an altered skin microbiota with an increase of Staphylococcus aureus has been reported.
+However, the role of fungi remains poorly investigated.

 [Source](https://onlinelibrary.wiley.com/doi/10.1111/jdv.18347)

+10.1111/jdv.18347

 ---